Symmetry enhancement in RCFT: Tests: Massless RG flow from unitary minimal model

 \subsubsection{Odd $m$}

 We find symmetry enhancement is needed when $m$ (larger than three) is odd (see the Appendix \ref{braid}).
 In this case $m=2M+1$ ($M=2,3,\dots$), our proposal claims the difference (\ref{difference}) should be compensated by emergent TDLs which are required to make the surviving BFC to an MTC.
-Therefore, we get two-fold statements in this case: \begin{itemize} \item Assuming the knowledge of IR theories, we obtain conjectures on classification of MTCs; there is no MTC satisfying three conditions simultaneously; (i) whose rank $r$ is in the range $2M<r<M(2M-1)$; (ii) whose central charge $c$ obey $c<c_\text{UV}=1-\frac3{(2M+1)(M+1)}$; (iii) which contains the fusion relations of the surviving BFC with rank $(2M)$. \item If we only know an IR theory should be some RCFT,\footnote{So in this case, we cannot use (\ref{difference}), nor (\ref{IRqd}) to (\ref{matchingTDLs}).
-This situation would occur, for example, when anomalies forbid massive phases.} but with the classification of MTCs at hand, one can \textit{predict} symmetry enhancement by looking for an MTC consistent with the $c$-theorem and which enlarges the surviving BFC as we did in the Introduction. \end{itemize}
+Therefore, we get two-fold statements in this case: \begin{itemize} \item Assuming the knowledge of IR theories, we obtain conjectures on classification of MTCs; there is no MTC satisfying three conditions simultaneously; (i) whose rank $r$ is in the range $(m-1)<r<\frac12(m-1)(m-2)$; (ii) whose central charge $c$ obey $c<c_\text{UV}=1-\frac6{m(m+1)}$; (iii) which contains the fusion relations of the surviving BFC with rank $(m-1)$. \item If we only know an IR theory should be some RCFT,\footnote{So in this case, we cannot use (\ref{difference}), nor (\ref{IRqd}) to (\ref{matchingTDLs}).
+This situation would occur, for example, when anomalies forbid massive phases.} but with the classification of MTCs at hand, one can \textit{predict} symmetry enhancement by looking for an MTC consistent with the $c$-theorem and which enlarges the surviving BFC as we did in the Introduction. \end{itemize} If our proposal requires symmetry enhancement, we claim the two statements to hold also for even $m$.